OpenHUTB/carla_doc/docs/tuto_D_create_sensor.md

 ---
 ## Prerequisites

-In order to implement a new sensor, you'll need to compile CARLA source code, for detailed instructions on how to achieve this see [Building from source](build_linux.md).
+In order to implement a new sensor, you'll need to compile Carla source code, for detailed instructions on how to achieve this see [Building from source](build_linux.md).